bema-fabiyi/flutter_3d_example/README.md

 # flutter_3d_example

-A Flutter app that loads and animates interactive 3d avatars using the flutter_3d_contoller pacakage
+A Flutter app that loads and animates interactive 3D avatars using the flutter_3d_contoller pacakage

 ## ✨ Features
-- Load and render two .glb models
+- Load and render .glb models
 - Interactive animations for avatars

 ## 🚀 Setup Instructions